To read Chapter 21 click here

 The neighborhood we entered consisted of only a dozen or so large lots of Sardanapalian extravagance.
 We wound our way up the mountain until we arrived at yet another immense gate, this one of some reddish stone I couldn't identify.
 Several more guards stood on the exterior side of this, though this crowd seemed to know Chespy.
 One of them spoke quickly into a radio and the gate slid open silently.
 The property on which the house sat must have been at least 8 or 10 acres, though it was hard to gauge because of the incline.
 The house was simply spectacular, a huge, multi-story Tuscan affair, complete with rust-red roof tiles and at least two fountains.
 It was a clear testament to both the panoply and the plenitude of power.
 I've read that during the 90's, more than 3.5 billion dollars US in drug profits were laundered through El Paso annually.
 It's hard to draw such numbers out of the realms of the abstract.
 That house made things very, very concrete for me.
 This wasn't money in the normal sense of the word.
 This was the ability to do anything.

 Chespy didn't pull up to the main house, but rather to a separate three- story structure on the right that was linked to a 9-car garage and the main complex by a long, covered walkway.
 Expensive cars lined the circular driveway, though in the area that Chespy parked most of the vehicles were SUVs.
 Security, I figured.
 Chespy led me into this secondary structure, which turned out to be the living quarters for the staff.
 A thick man with long hair tied into a pony tail frisked us in the foyer, and Chespy handed over a 1911 in a holster.
 Where the devil got it from I wasn't sure.
-I passed the man my knife without
+I passed the man my knife without complaint.

 "There's a nice game room upstairs, got some televisions and a pool table," Chespy mentioned as we moved up an elaborate metal and stone staircase.
-The game room" was on the third floor, and was easily the size of a middle class home in the States.
+The "game room" was on the third floor, and was easily the size of a middle class home in the States.
 It had very British-looking wood paneling that was sort of at odds with the Italianate exterior, but was still very tasteful and obviously expensive.
 Seven goons sat on leather couches watching a soccer match on a massive flat screen.
 They eyed me carefully as Chespy introduced me.
 If they registered surprise at my presence, they didn't show it.
-One of them made a comment about how we needed to be more careful during our makeout session," and the others laughed.
+One of them made a comment about how we needed to be more careful during our "makeout sessions," and the others laughed.
 Chespy made an exaggerated gesture of wiping some additional blood off of his teeth with a cocktail napkin and then swatted me on the back of the head.

 "Hang out here.
 I'll be back in a bit," he started to turn but then stopped.